Educational Studies (EDS) - Courses

 Field Experience II: Middle Level

 This course is a middle level field experience for an elementary/middle teacher candidates.
-Teacher candidates will further develop best practices around diversity and inclusive classrooms, professionalism, classroom management, conflict resolution, and social justice.
-Teacher candidates will develop and teach lessons as well as build and maintain the classroom environment.
+Teacher candidates further develop best practices around diversity and inclusive classrooms, professionalism, classroom management, conflict resolution, and social justice.
+Teacher candidates develop and teach lessons as well as build and maintain the classroom environment.
 This class includes a one-hour/once a week seminar and a multi-day field experience.
-The field experience classroom will be established by the course instructor in consultation with the teacher candidate and cooperating teacher (usually three consecutive half days).
+The field experience classroom is established by the course instructor in consultation with the teacher candidate and cooperating teacher (usually three consecutive half days).
 Prerequisite: EDS 402; to be taken concurrently with EDS 421, EDS 422, and EDS 452; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 EDS 452 Cr.3